Skip to Cookie Banner Skip to content Skip to footer

 The chart below shows that each time the market has dropped by a significant amount, the bounce back in the following year has also been significant.
 This pattern has repeated across bear markets since 1950.

 Source: RBC GAM, Bloomberg.
-S&P 500 TR (USD).
-Data reflects time period of January 1, 1950 to February 29, 2020.
-Subsequent 1-year return reflects the median 1-year return.
+S&P 500 Index in USD.
+Data reflects time period of January 1, 1950 to December 31 2024.
+Subsequent 1-year return reflects the median 1-year return of the subsequent year(s) returns following an instance of a bear market (bear markets starts from when the index closes at least 20% down from its previous high).
 An investment cannot be made directly into an index.
 The graph does not reflect transaction costs, investment management fees or taxes.
 If such costs and fees were reflected, returns would be lower.
 Past performance is not a guarantee of future results.

 Watching the value of your investments fluctuate can be an emotional experience.
 Yet, while it may not feel like it in the moment, bear markets are a normal part of the long-term investment cycle.
 During these times, making dramatic changes to your investment portfolio may feel like a natural reaction.
 However, this can have a serious impact on your ability to reach your long-term goals.